kineticstoolkit/kineticstoolkit_doc/src/python_while.md

     i += 1
 ```

-A more practical example could be, for instance, to convert data from meters to mm:
+Here is a more practical example, where we convert a list of measurements from meters to mm:

 ```{code-cell}
 # We have some measurements in meters: